Skip to main content

 4. Use the Security Deposit

-If permitted by the lease, you can use the tenant’s security deposit to cover unpaid rent.
-However, provide written notice explaining the deduction.
-Keep in mind that the tenant will still be required to replenish the security deposit.
+If allowed by the lease, landlords can use a security deposit to cover unpaid rent.
+However, written notification is required, and the tenant will need to replenish this deposit later.

 5. Offer Short-Term Solutions